Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 Next, let's look at some of the common use cases for feature flags, such as progressive rollouts, A/B testings, kill switches, and more.

 ### Progressive rollouts

-Progressive rollouts of features (where new functionality is gradually exposed to a broader audience based on successful interim outcomes) are much better than all-or-nothing releases.
+Progressive rollouts of features—where new functionality is gradually exposed to a broader audience based on successful interim outcomes—are much better than all-or-nothing releases.
 This phased approach allows for collecting valuable user feedback and performance data at each stage, enabling fine-tuning or course corrections as needed.

 For example, a cloud storage service might initially introduce a new file-sharing interface to a small percentage of users, expanding the rollout as confidence in the feature’s stability and usability grows.
-The alternative is super long testing cycles that any developer will tell you will still miss some bugs.
+The alternative is super long testing cycles that might still miss some bugs.
 It is much better to ship code quickly and start with a small audience that you can validate before rolling out more broadly.

 ### A/B testing​

 Feature flags facilitate A/B testing by allowing different user segments to experience an app without a particular feature, or different variants of a feature.
 By directing different user segments to experience variant features, data can be gathered to inform which version effectively achieves the desired objectives.

 An online bookstore, for instance, could test two different landing page designs to identify which one yields a higher engagement rate or increases sales, thereby making data-driven decisions to enhance user experience and business outcomes.

 ### Kill switches

-Feature flags can be used to quickly disable a feature as needed using tools such as a kill switch.
-This minimizes the impact on both users and the organization deploying the feature.
+Feature flags can be used to quickly disable a feature as needed, minimizing the impact on both users and the organization deploying the feature.

 To implement kill switches, a good general practice is to wrap your flaky feature in an inverted feature flag.
-Your application should assume that the feature is working as expected so long as the feature flag is disabled.
-When you disable a flag by default, your application will still have the feature enabled.
-This is in case it can’t fetch the latest version of the feature flag.
-If you detect any problems with the integration, you can then easily turn on the kill switch.
-The feature will then turn off the feature flag.
+Your application should assume that the feature is working as expected as long as the feature flag is disabled.
+When you disable a flag by default, your application will still have the feature enabled, even if it can’t fetch the latest version of the feature flag.
+If you detect any problems with the integration, you can then easily turn on the kill switch, which will then turn off the feature.

 ### Rollbacks

 Feature flags enable rapid rollbacks of features that are causing issues or not performing as expected.
 Instead of redeploying the entire application, teams can simply disable the problematic feature, reducing downtime and mitigating risk.
 Imagine a scenario where a new image compression algorithm is causing longer page load times; a feature flag can quickly disable this algorithm, reverting to the previous state while the issue is investigated.

 ### Trunk-based development​

 Trunk-based development is a software development strategy where all developers commit code changes to a single shared branch, known as the “trunk” or “mainline,” rather than working in separate branches for extended periods.
 Feature flags support trunk-based development by allowing features to be integrated into the main codebase without being immediately visible to users.
 This encourages continuous integration and reduces the complexity associated with long-lived feature branches.

 Developers have shifted towards trunk-based development for several reasons, primarily driven by the need for faster, more efficient, and more reliable software delivery processes.
-Feature flags can help by allowing teams to merge code for incomplete features into the trunk without exposing these features to all users.
+Feature flags allow teams to merge code for incomplete features into the trunk without exposing these features to all users.
 This way, you can continue developing and testing in production-like environments without affecting end-user experience.

 ### Feature management​